nodemailer/mailparser/README.md

     { bodyText: 'Mail message as plain text',
     , bodyHTML: 'Mail message as HTML',
-    , bodyAlternate: ["list of additional text/* parts of the message"], , attachments: ["list of attachments"]
+    , bodyAlternate: ["list of additional text/* and multipart/* parts of the message"], , attachments: ["list of attachments"]
     }